mutinex/mmm-eval/docs/getting-started/quick-start.md

 ## What's in `result`?

-The evaluation suite runs 5 tests, each of which answers a distinct question about the quality of your model:
+The evaluation suite runs 6 tests, each of which answers a distinct question about the quality of your model:

 * **Holdout Accuracy Test**: "How well does my model predict on unseen data?"
 * **In-Sample Accuracy Test**: "How well does my model fit to the training data?"
 * **Cross-Validation**: "How *consistent* are my model's predictions across different splits of unseen data?"
 * **Refresh Stability**: "How much does marketing attribution change when I add new data to my model?"
 * **Perturbation**: "How sensitive is my model is to noise in the marketing inputs?"
+* **Placebo**: "Can my model detect spurious correlations in the data?"

 Details on the implementation of the tests can be found in [Tests](../user-guide/tests.md).
 For each test, we compute multiple metrics to give as much insight into the test result as possible.
 These can be viewed in detail in [Metrics](../user-guide/metrics.md).
 For example: